chulminy/CIVE497-CIVE700/task/Task2_CameraSensor/README.md

 **Q8.
 Field of view**

 ## Note
-* You are permitted to discuss the task with your colleague.
+* You are permitted to discuss the task with your colleagues.
-* You must not share your images with your colleague.
+* You must not share your images with your colleagues.
 * To read metadata in your photo, you can use the following website: [http://metapicz.com/#landing](http://metapicz.com/#landing)
 * You must include information of each of your own photo regarding a camera model and settings:
 	* Camera make